 Golden Visa application process

-To apply for the Golden Visa, you must follow the steps below:
+Golden Visa applicants must follow the steps outlined below:

 - Gathering the necessary documents